voken1/docs/whitepaper/token_and_distribution_plan.rst

    It is used to reward the Ethereum community users and promotion before the public sale, etc.

-Token Sale 53.11%
-   17.14% for directed private sale, 35.97% for public sale.
+Consumption pool 0.5%
+   For special user contribution awards and sales promotions, the list of individual or organizational users will be charged to the consumer pool contract account until they are used up.

-DAPPs Support Plan 5%
+DAPPs Support Plan 10%
    It is used to enrich Vision Network ecology, foster and encourage developers to build more decentralized application services.

+Token Sale 20.49%
+   For public sale and whitelist awards.

+Miner 20.50%
+   For service nodes.

-Community and business 18.89%
+Community and business 26.01%
-   It is used for exchange listing, service node incentive, community construction and maintenance, etc.
+   It is used for exchange listing, community construction and maintenance, etc.

-Consumption pool 0.5%
-   For special user contribution awards and sales promotions, the white list of individual or organizational users will be charged to the consumer pool contract account until they are used up.